Manecas1221212/romance/chapter_19.md

 "I brought Jessica's things from the office.
 I thought you might want them."

 "Thank you."
 Mrs. Hall took the box, eyes filling with tears.
 She set it down inside the doorway and turned back to Anna.
 "My daughter always spoke so highly of you.
 She admired you so much.
 She wanted to be like you someday."
+She paused, her expression clouding.
+"Oh, but I've told you this before, haven't I?
+I'm sorry—my mind hasn't been quite right since..."

 The words hit Anna like a physical blow.
 Her throat tightened.

 "She was exceptionally talented," Anna managed.
 "She had such a bright future ahead of her."

 "She was so excited about working with you.
-She'd call me and tell me about the projects, about everything she was learning."
+She'd call me every week and tell me about the projects, about everything she was learning from you."
 Mrs. Hall's voice broke.
 "Thank you for mentoring her.
 Thank you for everything you did for her."

 Anna felt something crack inside her chest.
 This woman—this grieving mother—was *thanking* her.
 For mentoring the daughter Anna had murdered.